-The arrows indicate the direction of movement between nodes.
-Movement continues until reaching a node with no exit (shaded red in the diagram).
+Movement continues until reaching a node with no exit (a square with a red background).

-- \\\\\ Create a transition matrix in standard form. - \\\\\ Find the fundamental matrix F. - \\\\\ If you start at node C1, how many transitions can be expected before ending? - \\\\\ If you start at node E5, how many transitions can be expected before ending? - If you start at node A2, what is the probability of eventually ending up in cell C5? - If the object is to take as many turns as possible, at which node(s) should you start? - If the object is to end at cell C3, in which transient node(s) should you start to maximize your chance?
+Create a transition matrix in standard form.
+Find the fundamental matrix F. If you start at node D2, how many times can you expect to spend in node C3?
+If you start at node C1, how many transitions can be expected before ending?
+If you start at node C4, how many transitions can be expected before ending?
+If you start at node A2, what is the probability of eventually ending at node E3?
+If the object is to make as many transitions as possible before reaching an absorbing node, at which node(s) should you start?
+If the object is to end at node A3, in which non-adjacent transient node(s) should you start to maximize your chance?